NativeScript/docs-v7/ui/styling.md

 }
 ```

-This feature is limited to properties with simple types like string, number and boolean and will set local property value similar to component markup declaration in XML.
+This feature is limited to properties with simple types like string, number and boolean, and will set a local property value similar to component markup declaration in XML.
 CSS cascading and inheritance are not supported.

-## Using Fonts
+## Using fonts
 The `font-family` property can hold several values.
 The first supported font in the list will be used.
 There is also support for the following generic font-families:
 * serif (ex.
 Times New Roman)
 * sans-serif (ex.
 Helvetica)
 * monospace (ex.
 Courier New)

 Platform specifics:
-* Android: The supported fonts depend very much on the system thus using the generic font-families or [custom-fonts](#custom-fonts) is recommended.
+* Android: The supported fonts depend very much on the system, thus using the generic font-families or [custom-fonts](#custom-fonts) is recommended.
 * iOS: You can check the [supported fonts in iOS 7](https://support.apple.com/en-us/HT202771).

-### Custom Fonts
+### Custom fonts
-You can use custom fonts in you app(in .TTF or .OTF format).
+You can use custom fonts in your app (in .TTF or .OTF format).
 The NativeScript runtime will look for the font files under the `app/fonts/` directory and load them automatically.

-Note: In iOS you should also do one-time registration of the font to be able to use it(usually in the app.ts/app.js file):
+Note: In iOS you should also do a one-time registration of the font to be able to use it (usually in the app.ts/app.js file):

 ```JavaScript
 var fontModule = require("ui/styling/font");